About Futagoyama Stable (二子山部屋)

 Former baseball player, switched to sumo with no prior experience.

 ※ Data compiled from public sources.
-Ages and rankings as of March 2026 Haru Basho.
+Rankings as of May 2026 Natsu Basho banzuke (announced 2026-04-27).

 ※ "East" (東) is slightly higher than "West" (西) within the same rank number.